aplteam/Cider/README.md

 _**Watch out for the `,` in front of the path: it means that the folder is added!_**

-However, the API only becomes available after any Cider user command is executed. `]Cider.Version` is enough for that.
+However, the API only becomes available after executing any Cider user command. `]Cider.Version` is enough for that.

 If that is not good enough for you, this article explains how to load user commands into `⎕SE` at a very early stage: <https://aplwiki.com/wiki/Dyalog_User_Commands>